Tamra Judge Discussed Her Relationship With Daughter Sidney During The ‘RHOC’ Season 12 Finale

-Tamra Judge was seen getting ready to attend her oldest daughter’s high school graduation during last night’s Season 12 finale of The Real Housewives of Orange County and during the show, she opened up about their strained relationship.
+Tamra Judge was seen getting ready to attend her oldest daughter’s high school graduation during last night’s Season 12 finale of The Real Housewives of Orange County, and during the show, she opened up about their strained relationship.

-Although the reality star’s 18-year-old daughter, Sidney Barney, has requested on many occasions that her mother not speak of her on the show or in public, Tamra Judge continues to defy her wishes and last night, she broke down during a conversation with her son, Ryan Veith.
+Although the reality star’s 18-year-old daughter, Sidney Barney, has requested on many occasions that her mother not speak of her on the show or in public, Tamra Judge continues to defy her wishes, and last night, she broke down during a conversation with her son, Ryan Veith.

 “Being able to make these baby steps with my daughter is a huge deal to me.
 Being able to see her graduate and to see her grow up, a step of her life, means the world to me,” she said through tears, according to a report by Radar Online on November 14.